Jacky-111111/15113-HW7/README.md

 ## Intentionally Unfinished

 The following are intentionally left for future phases:
-- Sprite art and animation systems
+- Sprite animation states and polished visual effects
 - Moving platforms, buttons/levers, and doors
 - Multi-level progression and level select
 - Audio and polish effects